November 11, 2023 - 7:30 am (EST) start time

 Course Certification is pending.
 Mile markers, water stops, and the lengths of the out and back sections are approximations at this time.
 An updated version of the map will be posted once the certification process is complete.

 The half marathon will use IPICO Sports timing tags.
 Runners will receive both a gun time and chip or net time.
 Overall winners will be based on gun time.
 Age group awards will be based on net time.

 Results will be posted on this site as well as ChattanoogaTrackClub.org.

 There is a 6 hour time limit for the half marathon.

 Packets, including your race number and timing chip, can be picked up:

 Special awards will be given to the overall male and female winners, as well as the male and female masters (40+) winners, male and female grandmasters (50+) winners, and male and female senior grandmasters (60+) winners.
 Awards will also be given to the top three finishers, both male and female, in the following age groups: 19 & Under, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70 & Over.
-Per USATF Rule 245 all awards are based on gun times.

 The start/finish is located at the 6th Cavalry Museum in Fort Oglethorpe, Georgia (6 Barnhardt Circle).
-Please note, on-site parking closes at 6:45 am.
+Please note, on-site parking closes at 6:45 am (EST).